Riviera (restaurant): Recognition

 The restaurant was ranked #7 in Air Canada's annual list of 10 best new restaurants in Canada in 2017.

 Ottawa Citizen restaurant critic Peter Hum called Riviera a "shot in the arm" for downtown Ottawa's Sparks Street area, highlighting the business's spot prawn and scallop chowder, beef short rib, and chocolate peanut butter tart as its best dishes.

 Riviera has also received recognition for its cocktail program, created by mixologist and bar manager Stephen Flood.
 Flood's cocktail list changes with the season, and includes ten variations of the Negroni.

 The restaurant, located across the street from the Office of the Prime Minister, gained notoriety for being a popular hangout for former Prime Minister of Canada Justin Trudeau and his family, as well as senior members of government staff and lobbyists.

 Canada's 100 Best Restaurants Ranking

 Riviera has been a consistent presence on Canada's 100 Best Restaurants list since its debut at 2017, peaking at #26 in 2020.
 In the 2024 edition, it was ranked #28 nationwide, and was the highest ranked restaurant on that list in Ottawa that year.
-As of the 2025 list, the restaurant is ranked #88.
+It last appeared on the 2025 list, where the restaurant ranked #88.